Your Privacy is protected.

 The Stress Caused by Parasites

-Our immune system is revved up and produces antibodies and specific white blood cells known as eosinophils to help attack the various critters.
-Our immune system also stimulates various cytokines and interleukins to mobilize the attack against these foreign invaders.
+The Immune system is revved up and produces antibodies and specific white blood cells known as eosinophils to help attack the various critters.
+It also stimulates various cytokines and interleukins to mobilize the attack against these foreign invaders.

 Parasite Infections Make Us Stupid!